-Fortrose Medical Practice offers text message service to patients.
+Fortrose Medical Practice offers a text message service to patients.
 Text messages are used for appointment reminders and routine requests from Clinicians.
-Please ensure you keep your mobile number up-to-date with the Surgery, and contact us with any future changes.
+Please ensure you keep us informed if your number changes or you wish to opt out.

 Practice Privacy Notice

 A copy of our Practice Privacy Notice can be found on our Policies page